BDC Hamburger Icon

 Data access

 Granting access to data spans business departments and disciplines.
-Usually, the operations and IT departments have the most technical information, but investing in becoming a data-driven business means departmental collaboration.
+Usually, the operations and information technology (IT) departments have the most technical information, but investing in becoming a data-driven business means departmental collaboration.
 This may mean enabling access to new software, sharing reports or holding meetings to discuss concrete numbers.

 Data should be accessible to the people who need it to perform their tasks and responsibilities.
 Often, marketing shares its data with other departments to illustrate business decisions.
 Research and development will share data with marketing or production to demonstrate what is realistic and feasible versus impossible to accomplish.